Wes Nelson: Career

 In 2018, Nelson became a contestant on the fourth series of the ITV2 dating reality series Love Island.
 He, alongside reality star Megan Barton-Hanson, reached the final and finished in fourth place.
 In January 2019, Nelson participated in the eleventh series of Dancing on Ice.
 He was partnered with Vanessa Bauer, and finished as runner-up.
 In October 2019, he competed in The X Factor: Celebrity as part of a group called No Love Lost, composed of former Love Island stars Samira Mighty, Zara McDermott and Eyal Booker.

 In August 2020, Nelson announced that he had signed a solo record deal with EMI Records.
-On 17 September 2020, he released his debut single, "See Nobody" with Hardy Caprio.
+On 17 September 2020, he released his debut single, "See Nobody", with Hardy Caprio.
 On 1 April 2021, he released the single, "Nice to Meet Ya" featuring Yxng Bane.
+In May 2022, Nelson won the ITV revival series of the celebrity athletics competition The Games.